futin/crowd-sourcing/README.md

 ## How to use

-There are couple of steps required to start with this project.
+There are couple of ways to configure this project.
+Setup can be done [locally](#Local setup) or via [docker images](#Docker setup).

+### Local setup

+The purpose of this step is to setup the development for those who are not comfortable working with Docker.
+Otherwise skip this section and go directly to [Docker setup](#Docker setup).

-### Install mongodb replicas
+#### Install mongodb replicas

 Since [Transactions](https://docs.mongodb.com/manual/core/transactions/) are bing used in this project, it is required to setup local [mongodb replicas](https://docs.mongodb.com/manual/replication/).

-And in order to use Transactions/Replication logic, it is required to have at least 4.0 mongodb version.
-Please install latest one.
+And in order to use Transactions/Replication logic, it is required to have at least 4.0 mongodb version installed globally.
+Install guide can be found [here](https://docs.mongodb.com/manual/installation/).

 Then, run this script: